Third-party cloud agent authentication Third-party cloud agent authentication in Oz stores provider credentials for cloud runs as Warp-managed secrets. Third-party cloud agents, like [Claude Code](#connecting-claude-code-credentials) and [Codex](#connecting-codex-credentials), call their providers d

 Create an Anthropic API key

-- Make sure your account has API credits — Claude Code runs are billed against your Anthropic API balance.
+- Confirm your account has API credits.
+Claude Code runs are billed against your Anthropic API balance.

 Oz also supports Bedrock-routed credentials (Anthropic Bedrock API key and Anthropic Bedrock access key) if your team consumes Anthropic models through AWS.

-Section titled “Store the key in Oz”Warp desktop app
+Section titled “Store API key in Oz”Warp desktop app

 Oz web app

-Section titled “Oz web app”Start a new run, choose Claude Code as the harness, and add a new key in the harness auth secrets dropdown.
+Section titled “Oz web app”Start a new run, choose Claude Code as the harness, and add a new key in the Claude Code auth secret dialog.

 Oz CLI